-Domain: E33 Linguistic Object Range: E33 Linguistic Object

-Subproperty of: E70 Thing.
-P130 shows features of (features are also found on): E70 Thing a translation.

-Quantification: one to many (0,n:0,1)

-Scope note: This property describes the source and target of instances of E33Linguistic Object involved in

-When a Linguistic Object is translated into a new language it becomes a new Linguistic

-Object, despite being conceptually similar to the source object.

-• "Les Baigneurs" (E33) has translation "The Bathers" (E33)

-P74 has current or former residence (is current or former residence of)

-Domain: E39 Actor Range: E53 Place

-Scope note: This property describes the current or former E53 Place of residence of an E39 Actor.

-The residence may be either the Place where the Actor resides, or a legally registered address of any kind.

-Queen Elizabeth II (E39) has current or former residence Buckingham Palace (E53)
+Domain: E33 Linguistic Object Range: E33 Linguistic Object Subproperty of: E70 Thing.
+P130 shows features of (features are also found on): E70 Thing Quantification: one to many (0,n:0,1) Scope note: This property describes the source and target of instances of E33Linguistic Object involved in a translation.
+Evonular When a Linguistic Object is translated into a new language it becomes a new Linguistic Object, despite being conceptually similar to the source object.
+Examples: • "Les Baigneurs" (E33) has translation "The Bathers" (E33) P74 has current or former residence (is current or former residence of) Domain: E39 Actor Range: E53 Place Quantification: many to many (0,n:0,n) Scope note: This property describes the current or former E53 Place of residence of an E39 Actor.
+Examples: The residence may be either the Place where the Actor resides, or a legally registered address of any kind.